-Important: The database server does not call the am_delete purpose function unless you set both the am_rowids and am_readwrite purpose flags.
-For more information about setting purpose flags, refer to Chapter 6, "SQL Statements for Access Methods."

-Warning: If the access method does not supply an am_delete purpose function, but an SQL statement requires it, the database server raises an error.
-For more information on how to handle this error, refer to "Supplying Error Messages and a User Guide" on page 3-49.
+- Important: The database server does not call the am_delete purpose function unless you set both the am_rowids and am_readwrite purpose flags.
+For more information about setting purpose flags, refer to Chapter 6, "SQL Statements for Access Methods," on page 6-1. - Warning: If the access method does not supply an am_delete purpose function, but an SQL statement requires it, the database server raises an error.
+For more information on how to handle this error, refer to "Supplying Error Messages and a User Guide" on page 3-39.

-- Purpose functions am_insert and am_update - Purpose flags am_rowids and am_readwrite in "Setting Purpose Functions, Flags, and Values" on page 6-13 - "Inserting, Deleting, and Updating Data" on page 2-10 am_drop tableDesc points to the indextable descriptor.
+- Purpose functions am_insert and am_update - Purpose flags am_rowids and am_readwrite in "Setting Purpose Functions, Flags, and Values" on page 6-8 - "Inserting, Deleting, and Updating Data" on page 2-6 am_drop mi_integer am_drop(MI_AM_TABLE_DESC tableDesc)